Cervical cancer – early detection and referral

 Most females with pre-cancerous cervical lesions are asymptomatic and therefore, screening programmes are required to detect these pre-cancerous changes early (see box for symptoms and signs of invasive cervical cancer).7, 19 Since the National Cervical Screening Programme (NCSP) began in 1990, overall incidence and mortality rates from cervical cancer have reduced by approximately 50% and 60%, respectively (Figure 1).20 Rates have declined among all ethnicities, particularly for Māori, however, inequities still exist.3, 20

-*The NCSP refers to the eligible screening population as “participants” and define this as anyone who is sexually active and has a cervix
+*The NCSP refers to the eligible screening population as “participants” and define this as anyone who has ever been sexually active and has a cervix

 Cervical screening attendance has declined over time